dotnet/diagnostics/documentation/debugging-coredump.md

 Because SOS now has symbol download support (both managed PDBs and native symbols via `loadsymbols`) all that lldb requires is the host program.
 The host is usually `dotnet` but for self-contained applications it the .NET Core `apphost` renamed to the program/project name.
 These steps will handle either case and download the host lldb needs to properly diagnose a core dump.

 First install or update the dotnet CLI symbol tool.
-This only needs to be down once.
+This only needs to be done once.
 See this [link](https://github.com/dotnet/symstore/tree/master/src/dotnet-symbol#install) for more details.
 We need version 1.0.52901 or greater of dotnet-symbol installed.

     ~$ dotnet tool install -g dotnet-symbol
     You can invoke the tool using the following command: dotnet-symbol